hashicorp/boundary-ui/e2e-tests/README.md

 It is not necessary, but from this point we recommend having 2 terminals open.

-- Terminal 1: Will be use to run enos (Boundary).
+- Terminal 1: Will be used to run enos (Boundary).
-- Terminal 2: Will be use to run e2e UI tests (Boundary UI).
+- Terminal 2: Will be used to run e2e UI tests (Boundary UI).

 ### Launch Enos Scenario